muhammadsami987123/Attendance-Portal-System/README.md

 ## Data Storage

-All data is stored in JSON files in the `data/` directory:
+All data is stored in MongoDB.
+The application uses MongoDB collections:
-- `employees.json`: Employee information
+- `employees`: Employee information
-- `attendance.json`: All attendance records
+- `attendance`: All attendance records
-- `leaves.json`: Leave requests and approvals
+- `leaves`: Leave requests and approvals

+### MongoDB Setup

+1. **Create a MongoDB Atlas account** (free tier available at https://www.mongodb.com/cloud/atlas)

+2. **Create a cluster** and get your connection string

+3. **Set up environment variables:**
+   - Create a `.env.local` file in the root directory
+   - Add your MongoDB connection string:
+     ```
+     MONGODB_URI=mongodb+srv://username:password@cluster.mongodb.net/attendance-portal?retryWrites=true&w=majority
+     ```

+4. **For Vercel deployment:**
+   - Go to your project settings in Vercel
+   - Navigate to "Environment Variables"
+   - Add `MONGODB_URI` with your MongoDB connection string
+   - Redeploy your application

 ## Configuration